iamkroot/iamkroot.github.io/data/authors/default.md

 Hey!
 I'm Krut Patel.
 Welcome to my little corner of the internet!

-I'm currently a Research Fellow at [Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/), building a system for accelerating Big Data queries using Just-In-Time compilation.
-Prior to this, I was a summer intern with the [DIAS Lab](https://www.epfl.ch/labs/dias/) at EPFL, Switzerland, where I developed a scalable CSV Parser in a JIT-compiled OLAP database system.
+I am currently pursuing a MS CS degree from UIUC.
+Prior to this, I was a Research Fellow at [Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/), building a native query execution engine for accelerating Big Data queries using Just-In-Time compilation.
+Previously, I interned with the [DIAS Lab](https://www.epfl.ch/labs/dias/) at EPFL, Switzerland, where I developed a scalable CSV Parser in a JIT-compiled OLAP database system.

 I love pushing the boundaries of computing performance, and am exploring the fields of Compilers, Databases and Computer Systems.